nNDVG/foodgram/README.md

 # Description
 ## Project: Foodgram "Food Assistant"
 ## The project was completed as a diploma assignment for the Python-developer Yandex.Practicum
-This is an online service where users can publish recipes, subscribe to the publication of other users, add recipes they like to the favorites list, comment on recipes from other authors, and before going to the store download a txt summary of the products required to prepare one or more selected dishes.
+This is an online service for food lovers where users can publish recipes, subscribe to the publication of other users, add recipes they like to the favorites list, comment on recipes from other authors, and before going to the store download a txt summary of the products required to prepare one or more selected dishes.
 The installation will launch three containers: the first is foodgram + gunicorn, the second is the PostgreSQL database,